Intrepid Eddie: Survival Preparation [Guest Post]

 This post was written by Intrepid Eddie

 A short time ago, the Lone Iguana contacted me and asked if I was willing to write a guest article on Lone Iguana about what I have done in preparation for possible survival situations.
 This was sparked by a Lifehacker article and the ensuing comments it generated.
 Let me tell you up front that I have no special expertise that makes me any more qualified to write this article than anyone else (though, I have been through Air Force SERE training).
-Thus, we have a disclaimer: Everything I write here is based on my experiences and opinions.
-Preparing for a survival situation will be different for everyone; if you ask ten people what they do to prepare, you will get ten different answers.
-And they will all be valid.
-So, to keep from continuously writing out “in my opinionâ€, just assume that phrase applies to everything I write here.

 The most important thing for survival in any situation is knowledge.
 You can have a truck load of tools and supplies, but if you don’t know some survival basics you won’t last long (unless you’re really freaking lucky).
-Fortunately, there is a lot you can do: take courses, read, watch shows like “Man vs Wildâ€, “Survivormanâ€, and “Burn Noticeâ€.
+Fortunately, there is a lot you can do: take courses, read, watch shows like Man vs Wild, Survivorman, and Burn Notice.
 Then go out and practice.
 Trekking, camping, hunting, and fishing are perfect opportunities.

-Now we come to the meat of the article – the survival kit.
+Now we come to the meat of the article, the survival kit.
 This is typically what everyone wants to know about when looking up survival information.
-And that’s fine… as long you keep in mind the previous paragraph.
+And that’s fine – as long you keep in mind the previous paragraph.

 There are basically two types of survival kits: the tiny take-anywhere kits and the big the-world-is-going-to-hell kits.
 Both types of kits serve a purpose and are worth the time to consider.
 Again, everyone will have different things they consider important and different thoughts on this subject.
 This is what I do, and it isn’t a one-size-fits-all solution.
 Also note that these kits are different from other, more specific kits I have, like the winter kits I keep in my cars.

 I personally don’t keep micro survival kits.
 The only thing I make sure I have on me at all times is a good pocket knife with serrations.
 On a daily basis, that’s all the survival reassurance I need.
 (And I feel a bit naked when I have to pack it away for air travel.)
-However, I have seen some really clever micro survival kits – usually packed into something like an Altoids tin or old ammo pouch – and these can be great for backpacking trips when you have to pack light.
+However, I have seen some really clever micro survival kits, usually packed into something like an Altoids tin or old ammo pouch, and these can be great for backpacking trips when you have to pack light.
 Here are a few examples: Altoids Survival kit, another Altoids Survival kit, and Bennett’s Expedient Survival Tin.

 And now, the big quick-grab survival kit.
 This is a list of all the items I have ready to go should the need arise.
 Paranoid?
 No, not really.
-It’s not about getting nuked by Cuba, or “Red Dawn†actually happening, or something like the Y2K bug coming to pass.
+It’s not about getting nuked by Cuba, or Red Dawn actually happening, or something like the Y2K bug coming to pass.
 There are natural disasters.
-Tornadoes, hurricanes, earthquakes… this stuff does happen.
+Tornadoes, hurricanes, earthquakes this stuff does happen.
 How many Katrina survivors or, more recently, Haiti earthquake survivors would have been in much better shape if they had a survival kit at the ready?

 My survival kit is packed in a big plastic tub and sits next to my camping tubs.
 That way, I can grab them all and have the added benefit of all the camping supplies.
-Here, I’ll break down the contents of my survival kit into categories and give a brief explanation of each item.
+Here, I’l break down the contents of my survival kit into categories and give a brief explanation of each item.

 Books

-· SAS Survival Handbook – I consider this the short-term/emergency survival bible.
+· SAS Survival Handbook I consider this the short-term/emergency survival bible.
 It covers the basics of what you need to survive in extreme situations.

-· Foxfire Book – If the SAS Survival Handbook is the short-term survival bible, then the Foxfire Book is the long-term survival bible.
-This covers a multitude of topics on “plain livingâ€.
+· Foxfire Book If the SAS Survival Handbook is the short-term survival bible, then the Foxfire Book is the long-term survival bible.
+This covers a multitude of topics on plain living.
 Note that there are several versions and volumes of this book.

-· A book on edible plants for your region – This will save you a lot of time (and possibly your life).
+· A book on edible plants for your region.
+This will save you a lot of time (and possibly your life).
 I also have one on edible and poisonous fungi.

-· A book on first aid – the SAS Survival Handbook touches on the topic, but you’re better off having a book fully dedicated to the subject.
+· A book on first aid; the SAS Survival Handbook touches on the topic, but you’re better off having a book fully dedicated to the subject.

-· Topographic maps for your region – Not only good to know where you are and where you’re going, but for planning hunting and fishing excursions.
+· Topographic maps for your region.
+Not only good to know where you are and where you’re going, but for planning hunting and fishing excursions.

 Tools